Bolzano: Eurac Research

-The Eurac Research is a private research centre headquartered in Bolzano.
+Eurac Research is a private research centre headquartered in Bolzano.
 The research facility was founded in 1992 and initially had 12 employees.
 Meanwhile, the centre has more than 700 employees.
 The topics of this institution include, for example, "Liveable Regions", "Diversity as Added Value" and "Healthy Society".
 The research has focused more on the Alpine region.
 Since 2002, the site has been located on Drusus Street, in the former fascist "GIL" building, which was then extensively renovated and integrated with modern buildings.
 In 2018, the research facility will lead the terraXcube in the NOI Techpark Bolzano.
-The terraXcube is a research infrastructure that can simulate the most extreme climatic conditions on earth.
+The terraXcube is a research infrastructure that can simulate the most extreme climatic conditions on Earth.
 Air pressure, humidity and solar radiation can be simulated and changed simultaneously in one room.
 The aim is to investigate how humans react to extreme climatic conditions.
 Even machines can be tested in this simulator.

 Fraunhofer Italia

-Fraunhofer Italia is a subsidiary of Fraunhofer Gesellschaft and is headquartered in Bolzano.
+Fraunhofer Italia is a subsidiary of Fraunhofer-Gesellschaft and is headquartered in Bolzano.
 The company was founded in 2009 and since then specializes in areas such as "Automation and Mechatronic Engineering" and "Process Engineering in Construction".
 The Organization for Applied Research seeks to help small and medium-sized enterprises in the region through charitable research.
 Since 2017, the research facility has been based in the Technology Park in Bolzano South.